ardthomp/640_user_analytics/README.md

 Expand phrase dictionary for better topic grouping
 Add longitudinal trend analysis across HUMC and HMH Improve visualization styling for presentation use
+## License

+All rights reserved.
+This project is provided for viewing purposes only.
+Please contact the author for permission to reuse any part of this work.